29 Copywriting Portfolio Examples + What to Include & How to Build Yours

 Underneath her tagline, Alaina lists her three most popular services: social media copy, blog copy, and email copywriting.
 She has a complete Services page that you can see in the top menu, so you know this is just a teaser, and you can head over there to learn more.

 Alaina took the usual about me section to the next level.
 While she still has text on one side and a photo of herself on the other, she used a background and a unique design for the text part.
-Since this is not something you could do with most website builders, she created the design elsewhere and added it in as an image.
-(Hint: with the right alt-text, people with disability and search engines will still be able to read it.)

 When it came to showcasing her projects, she divided her work into two categories: content marketing and social media marketing.
 Using photos that match the color scheme of the rest of the homepage, she created a visually cohesive and appealing site.